winitzki/scall/tutorial/programming_dhall.md

 Dhall does not require capitalizing the names of types and type parameters.
 In this book, we capitalize all type constructors (such as `List`).
-Simple type parameters are usually not capitalized in Dhall libraries (`a`, `b`, etc.).
+Simple type parameters are usually not capitalized in Dhall libraries (`a`, `b`, etc.), but we will sometimes write capitalized type parameters (`A`, `B`, etc.) for additional clarity.

-For additional clarity, we sometimes write capitalized type parameters (`A`, `B`, etc.), but values will never be capitalized in this book.
+Values are never be capitalized in this book.

 #### Almost no type inference